 Upon finalizing their enrollment, students will receive their personalized UCAM E-Mail address and student ID card.
 Please note: the log-in credentials assigned in this step are necessary for accessing UCAM's WIFI on campus and logging into the students' individual "Virtual Campus", displaying all relevant information about courses, grades and study material.

-Once you have arrived in Murcia, here is how you get to UCAM.
+Once you have arrived in Murcia, find here how you get to UCAM.

-Murcia is located in the southeastern part of Spain and belongs to the autonomous community “Región de Murcia”.
-The region is a synonym for warmth, sociability, and safety!
-The soul of Spanish culture can be found throughout Murcia’s city center: beautiful squares, historical buildings, museums and university campuses.
+Murcia is located in the southeastern part of Spain and belongs to the autonomous community “Región de Murcia.”
+The region is a synonym for warmth, sociability, and safety.
+The soul of Spanish culture can be found throughout Murcia’s city center, with its beautiful squares, historical buildings, museums and university campuses.